codinggrace/coding-grace-guide/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Coding Graces's guide!
+Welcome to Coding Grace's guide!
 ==================================

 This guide is aim to help with the organisation and participation of Coding and its events.